Configurable Sectional Sofas Insights: Explore Design Flexibility and Modern Living Room Ideas

 • Apartment residents with limited space

-• Families seeking flexible seating solutions
+• Families needing flexible seating solutions

-• Architects designing multifunctional living environments
+• Architects designing multifunctional environments

 Layout TypeBest Use CaseSeating CapacitySpace Efficiency